Skip to main content

 • Recital 107 which stipulates that providers of AI generative models will be required to provide a detailed summary of the content used for the training, in a comprehensive way that will allow copyright or parties with legitimate interests to exercise and enforce their rights under EU law.

-The AI Act however does not tackle the specific issue of ownership over works created through generative AI tools.
+Therefore, the AI Act does not tackle the specific issue of ownership over works created through generative AI tools.

-The risks which come with using generative AI tools to develop new content
+The risks that come with using generative AI tools to develop new content

 From all of the above, when considering the use of generative AI as part of your company’s creative workflow to create new works (such as images and new designs), two main questions might come to you, which are:

-Regarding the ownership of the creations made with the use of generative AI tools, it can be a complex issue.
-The answer will likely to vary depending on the following aspects:
+Regarding the ownership of the creations made with the use of generative AI tools, the answer will likely vary depending on the following aspects:

 • the laws of the relevant jurisdiction that govern the AI and the creation of the work, if any;